puppetlabs-toy-chest/razor-server/README.md

 details; in particular look at

 * [Installation](https://github.com/puppetlabs/razor-server/wiki/Installation): how to get a Razor environment up and running
-* [Geting started](https://github.com/puppetlabs/razor-server/wiki/Getting-started): using the CLI to do useful things
+* [Getting started](https://github.com/puppetlabs/razor-server/wiki/Getting-started): using the CLI to do useful things
 * [Developer setup](https://github.com/puppetlabs/razor-server/wiki/Developer-setup): for when you feel like hacking

 ## What does Razor do anyway ?